dira91/badvpn_corkscrew/README.md

+# [helmiau/helmiwrt-packages](https://github.com/helmiau/helmiwrt-packages) repository is already include this repository, and further updates will be there.

 ### badvpn and corkscrew package for openwrt
 This repository is for archiving badvpn & corkscrew which working with latest snapshot OpenWrt build.
 Collected by [helmiau](http://www.github.com/helmiau)